nextstrain/translations/narratives/translations_ncov_sit-rep_pt_2020-04-03.md

 translatorLinks:
 date: "2020 April 03"
 dataset: "https://nextstrain.org/ncov/2020-04-03?d=map&legend=closed"
-abstract: "Esse relatório usa dados genômicos compartilhados publicamente para rastrear o espalhamento de COVID-19.
+abstract: "Esse relatório utiliza dados genômicos compartilhados publicamente para rastrear o espalhamento de COVID-19.
 Esses relatórios serão atualizados semanalmente."
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->